tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard3/tf.contrib.learn.Estimator.md

 *  <b>`config`</b>: Configuration object.
 *  <b>`params`</b>: `dict` of hyper parameters that will be passed into `model_fn`.
           Keys are names of parameters, values are basic python types.
+*  <b>`weight_column_name`</b>: A string defining feature column name representing weights.
+It is used to down weight or boost examples during training.
+It will be multiplied by the loss of the example.

 ##### Raises: